Donanemab: History

 In the United States and Japan, Eli Lilly ran the phase I study from May 2013 to August 2016.
 The study was conducted on people with mild Alzheimer's disease shown through a positive amyloid PET scan that was conducted on each individual.
 100 participants were injected intravenously with donanemab up to four times monthly.
 Phase I was part of a multi-armed study that used one control group across the different trials.
 The positive result indicated that the participants had excess amyloid protein in the brain depicting an early sign of Alzheimer's disease.
 Each month, doses of 0.1 mg/kg to 10 mg/kg were injected into males and non-fertile females at an average age of 74.
+A phase II trial was then performed for 72 weeks with 257 participants.
+In May 2023, the company reported its phase III study.